Noamv7/Matrix-Multiplication-Using-Systolic-Arrays-Chip-Design-and-Verification/Verification/README.md

 ## Overview
-This repository contains the Verilog code for a matrix multiplication design along with its testbench and tester module.
+This repository contains the SystemVerilog code for a matrix multiplication design along with its testbench and tester module.
 The purpose of this README is to provide an overview of the verification process conducted for this design.

 ## Verification Methodology
 The matrix multiplication design has been thoroughly verified using a combination of simulation-based testing, functional checking, and functional coverage analysis.
 The verification process includes the following steps: